Native Class (The 7 Teachings)

 Song Production Workshop

-The Healing Through Hip Hop Workshops were designed by Shibastik to instil pride, inspire courage, raise awareness, and promote healing.
-Using live music and original artwork as well as storytelling and motivational speaking, these interactive and entertaining workshops focus on many of the issues Aboriginal youth are all too often confronted with.
+The Healing Through Hip Hop Presentations were designed by Shibastik to instil pride, inspire courage, raise awareness, and promote healing.
+Using live music and original artwork as well as storytelling and motivational speaking, these interactive and entertaining presentations focus on many of the issues Aboriginal youth are all too often confronted with.
 While topics including depression, suicide, addiction, and the inter-generational effects of residential schools are discussed, the importance of healing, regaining our culture and moving forward are the focus.
 Whether small or large, audiences are captivated by the music, artwork, and storytelling of a Native who grew up on the land and has a deep love for his people and his culture.

 Copyright Shibastik.
 All rights reserved.